 Over the past few years, Michigan has had a series of minimum wage increases.
-And as we look ahead to 2019 and beyond, there will be more.
+And as we look ahead, there will be more.
 As a business owner, it’s important to stay current on these changes so you can plan for the future of your business.

-To help you keep track of the latest developments, here’s a rundown of need-to-know facts regarding Michigan’s minimum wage.
+To help you keep track of the latest developments, here’s a rundown of need-to-know facts regarding the Michigan minimum wage.

 Get Started with Square Payroll